American Indian Model Schools: Student body

-From 2000 to 2012, the demographics of the schools in this charter system have changed markedly, and by 2012 served a student body that was 90% Asian American.
-In 2000 the small AIPCS had a 62% Native American student body.
-In 2001 the school increased its enrollment to about 100 students.
+From 2000 to 2012, the demographics of the schools in this charter system changed markedly, and by 2012 served a student body that was 90% Asian American.
+In 2000, the small AIPCS had a 62% Native American student body.
+In 2001, the school increased its enrollment to about 100 students.
 Fifty-two percent of the students were Native American.
-According to Chavis, during that year 12 to 15 percent of the children were homeless.
+According to Chavis, during that year, 12 to 15 percent of the children were homeless.
 During Chavis's tenure, the proportion and number of Native American students in AIPCS and the new schools decreased.
-In 2005 twenty percent of the students were Native American.
-In 2006 the percentage of Native Americans was more than 13%.
+In 2005, twenty percent of the students were Native American.
+In 2006, the percentage of Native Americans was 13%.
+However, Mills College visitors to the school in March 2007, report that at the time of their visit, the student body of the school was "10% American Indian."

-By that year the school began to receive many Asian Americans from Laurel.
+By that year, the school began to receive many Asian Americans from Laurel.
 In the 2010–2011 school year, the AIM system had more than 86% Asian American students, while the overall Oakland Unified School District was 13% Asian.
 In 2010-2011, the school had no Native American students.
 As of 2012 more than 90% of the AIPCS student body was Asian American.
 The next largest ethnic groups were African Americans and Hispanic Americans.
-In 2009 almost all of the students were low income.
+In 2009, almost all of the students were low-income.

 Ellen Cushing of the East Bay Express reported that the demographics had become "homogenous" and that the demographic change was "an ironic twist for a school that was originally intended to serve American Indians—and which is still thought of by many as a haven for a population that's struggled mightily with institutional oppression."
 Cushing said that "one prominent member of the Bay Area American-Indian community" who asked to be anonymous said that many Native Americans feel upset by the school's name, and "If anything, I just wish they would change their name—it's misleading, and potentially damaging to our community."

 In 2012, the original AICPS drew students from several elementary schools.
 During the same year, John Melvin, the principal of Lincoln Elementary School, a high-performing OUSD elementary school, said that 75% of his students went to nearby AICPS II, although they had previously attended the public Westlake Middle School.

 Cushing reported that "AIPCS II is mere blocks away from Lincoln, making it a defacto neighborhood school."
 She reported that Gary Yee, an OUSD board member and husband of a Lincoln Elementary teacher, said AICPS II had a "rigorous teaching style [...] similar to what you might find in an elite East-Asian school, perhaps making it more appealing to Lincoln's overwhelmingly Asian-American parent base."
 Several Chinese-American parents of AIMS students expressed support in 2012 for the school's rigorous methods.

 Faculty

-As of 2009 most AIM system teachers were young, had degrees from first-rate universities, and were, in the words of Mitchell Landsberg of the Los Angeles Times, "self-confident" and "mature."
+As of 2009, most AIM system teachers were young, had degrees from first-rate universities, and were, in the words of Mitchell Landsberg of the Los Angeles Times, "self-confident" and "mature."